copperkraft/title-search-page/README.md

 # title-search-page
-A search page that you can input an URL and get the title back The results saved to mongoDB and searched in db before fetching from the endpoint.
+A search page where you can input an URL and get the title back The results saved to mongoDB and searched in db before fetching from the endpoint.
 GraphQL is used for API.